A better way to find qualified candidates: go beyond resumes and source for culture add

 - Verify information before the phone screen and save time on interviews

 - Allow hiring managers to architect their ideal team with the the right mix of skills, experience and qualities

 - Candidates who have the right mix of skills, experience and qualities your organization needs to ensure success

 The advantage to attribute sourcing?
 A happier, more engaged workforce where people feel valued and are set up for success.

 What does this look like in the real world?
 Consider this example: A security company is looking for a product manager with industry experience and a history of delivering products on-time and on-budget.
 Finding the right candidates requires a search of not just resume information, but company and financial data, as well.
 Specifically, you’ve got to look at a person’s title, where they’ve worked, the industry categories of all their employers, the level at which they joined each company and their growth path since.

 You need a platform that can collect the publicly available data and apply intelligence to connect the dots.
 Our library of more than 1 million attributes per person is compiled from all publicly available data sources that, taken together, offer holistic, data-informed profiles for over 750 million people.
 Findem isn’t a tool but rather a system of intelligence that uncovers unbiased insights into individuals and teams, allows you to benchmark candidates and performance against competitors and identify high-quality, diverse candidates that have the attributes you need to fill talent gaps based on more than skills alone.

 Putting attributes at the center of your sourcing strategy helps you make hiring decisions with a complete set of information, a more comprehensive and accurate profile of the person who can get a job done, the way it can most effectively be done.
 Resumes and keywords don’t contain the data necessary to identify candidates who are solutions, not just employees.

 Findem unlocks the insights you need to build the team that ensures success.
-Want to learn more about attribute-based sourcing?
-Request a demo today.
+Learn more about attribute-based sourcing.